 During the peace process, he was back in familiar territory, at the Miravelle ETCR in San Vicente del Caguán, until his escape from the reintegration camp.
 Then, as part of the Second Marquetalia, he likely moved between Venezuela and Arauca in Colombia, backed by a strong security force.

 During his time in the guerrilla, Velásquez established close ties with Mono Jojoy, commander of the FARC’s Eastern Bloc.
 He also allied himself with Manuel Marulanda, alias “Tirofijo,” the guerrilla group’s head of security.

-Thanks to his experience as the head of the Teófilo column, El Paisa provides unmatched military prowess and leadership.
+Thanks to his experience as the head of the Teófilo column, El Paisa providesd unmatched military prowess and leadership.

-He stands to bring many former fighters into the new force and could help to reunify the FARC, given his deep knowledge of drug trafficking operations and cocaine production.
+He may have been able to bring many former fighters into the Second Marquetalia and would have been an asset to reunify the FARC, given his deep knowledge of drug trafficking operations and cocaine production.

 But his death, alongside that of Romaña, and coming on the heels of the killing of Jesús Santrich, may well mark the beginning of the end for the Second Marquetalia.